 - Who influences who?

 Those questions changed everything for me.
-This perspective helped me to make sense of networks and the world every day while I was starting and revisiting my learning journey.
+This perspective helped me make sense of networks and the world every day while I started and revisited my learning journey.

 🌊 Why do you keep up to date with industry or professional trends?